Snowmobile storage tips

 - Spray a lightweight oil on all-bare metal surfaces and add grease to all the zerk fittings.

-- If the snowmobile will not be used and you remove the battery, store it in a cool, dry place safely away from children.
-Keeping it charged, or on a trickle charger, will maintain the battery.
+- If you remove the battery, store it in a cool, dry place safely away from children.
+Keeping it on a trickle charger will help maintain the battery.

-- Cover your snowmobile with a breathable cloth.
+- Cover your snowmobile with a clean and breathable cloth.

 While the list above is solid advice for prepping your sled for summer storage, there are a couple of alternatives from caproskis.net.
 But as always, consult your owner's manual or talk to your dealer for the best choice for your sled.

 - Should you start your snowmobile in the summer?
-Some like to start their sled for two or three minutes once a month.
-This can keep crucial cooling areas free of sediment, and can help keep engine seals from drying out.
+You may consider starting your sled for two or three minutes once a month.
+This can help keep crucial cooling areas free of sediment and the engine seals from drying out.

 - Should you fog your snowmobile engine?
-If you park your sled in April and don't touch it again until November, fogging the engine is a good idea.
-If you start your sled once a month as mentioned above, fogging isn't as important.
+If you park your sled in April and don't touch it again until November, fogging the engine may be a good idea.
+If you start your sled once a month as mentioned above, fogging might not be as important.
 Consult your owner's manual on how to fog your snowmobile's engine, if needed.

-Before you take your snowmobile out of storage and onto the trails again, be sure to talk with your insurance agent to make sure you have the appropriate snowmobile insurance, like the coverage offered by State Farm®.
+Before you take your snowmobile out of storage and onto the trails again, be sure to talk with your insurance agent and make sure you have the appropriate amount of snowmobile insurance for your needs.